philtoms/esm-fake-loader/README.md

 ### Virtual fakes

 If a specifier does not resolve to a file based module or package, then a virtual fake is created.
-This has the same behavior and specification as any other fakes, but of course it's not strictly a fake because these is no underlying implementation.
+This has the same behavior and specification as any other esm fakes (but of course it's not strictly a fake because these is no underlying implementation)...

-`const virtual = import 'virtual?__fake=mock()'`
+`import virtual from 'virtual?__fake=mock()'`

 Virtual fakes are useful for creating and passing around mocks and spies.
 For example, the following API under test expects a logging facility to be provided, otherwise it defaults to `console.log`.